-The UPS test procedure checks the control functions of the UPS, LED indicators and audible alarm.
+The UPS test procedure checks the UPS control functions, LED indicators and audible alarm.
 This self-test is password controlled and menu driven.
 It can be carried out from the operator control and display panel by the operator.

 Test procedure: